SokZKomucha/DStorage/README.md

 ### Server setup

 An `appsettins.json` file in `/server` is **necessary** to run the application.
-An `appsettings-example.json` file is provided, which you may use. `SQLiteConnectionString` may be left as is, but you'll need to set `DiscordToken` to your Discord bot's token.
+Example `appsettings.example.json` file is provided, without configured details, which you may use. `SQLiteConnectionString` may be left as is, but you'll need to set `DiscordToken` to your Discord bot's token.
 I'm not gonna write a tutorial how to get one, there're already tons of them on the internet.
 After completing that, rename the file to `appsettings.json`.

 Aside from runtime (assuming already installed), dependencies (should install automatically) and `appsettings.json`, an SQLite database (`database.db` file) is required in `/server/Data` directory, or whatever you've specified in appsettings.
-An already prepared file `database-example.db` is provided, with all commands from `template.sql` executed; make sure to rename it to `database.db` before running the application.
+An already prepared file `database.example.db` is provided, with all queries from `template.sql` executed; make sure to rename it to `database.db` before running the application.

 <!-- Server dependencies -->